 Sleep Apnea Surgery Practice Patterns and Procedure Selection

-To explore the factors involved in procedure selection, Dr. Kezirian completed another study, finding that insufficient training in these techniques is a major barrier to performing tongue region procedures for many surgeons.
+To explore the factors involved in procedure selection, Dr. Kezirian conducted another study, finding that insufficient training in these techniques is a major barrier to performing tongue region procedures for many surgeons.
 As many of these procedures are relatively new, technically more difficult, and associated with a higher risk of complications, Dr. Kezirian is committed to the training of surgeons across the country and around the world in the techniques and the avoidance of complications.

 The findings of this research are presented in more detail on a posting on Dr. Kezirian’s blog.